Poverty rate*21% of the population live under the poverty line of $1.90 per day

 Promoting fair trade of basmati rice

-To help Indian farming families increase their independence and income, we have teamed up with Coop, the Swiss wholesale and retail chain, and Reismühle Brunnen, a Swiss company that imports and processes organic rice from all over the world, to back the transition to organic farming and fair trade of basmati rice, which is supplied to Switzerland.
+To help Indian farming families increase their independence and income, we have teamed up with Coop, the Swiss wholesale and retail chain, and Reismühle Nutrex, a division of Coop that imports and processes organic rice from all over the world, to back the transition to organic farming and fair trade of basmati rice, which is supplied to Switzerland.

 Better irrigation systems

 Besides the problem of increasingly acute soil depletion, farmers also face the multiple challenges related to climate change.
-Droughts and floods will probably continue to increase in frequency and severity, and with them conflicts over the scarce resources of water and soil.
-With Helvetas' support, farmers improve irrigation systems and methods and use the land more productively.
+Droughts and floods have increased in frequency and severity, and with them conflicts over the scarce resources of water and soil.
+With Helvetas' support, farmers have improved irrigation systems and methods and use land and water more productively.

 New biogas systems